-GCCM provides a number of advantages over other methods of project delivery.
+GCCM delivery provides a number of advantages over other methods of project delivery.
 For example, it gives public bodies more flexibility by allowing them to engage contractors during the design of a project, providing various services like cost estimating, value engineering, and constructability reviews, to name a few.
 The GCCM also provides general contractor and construction management services during the construction phase.
 In some circumstances, GCCM project delivery allows for early engagement of subcontractors during the design phase.

-Also, GCCM tends to improve communications between the parties because the GCCM is integrated with the public body and the design team early on in the life of the project, which allows the GCCM to provide input on the availability and cost of suggested materials and provide less-expensive alternatives.
-In addition, by assisting with design development, a GCCM can save the public body future costs by potentially avoiding costly changes.
+Also, GCCM delivery tends to improve communications between the parties because the GCCM is integrated with the public body and the design team early on in the life of the project, which allows the GCCM to provide input on the availability and cost of suggested materials and provide less-expensive alternatives.
+By providing services during design development, the GCCM can save the public body future costs by potentially avoiding costly changes.

 However, GCCM is not without its challenges.
 Some public bodies are not accustomed to alternative delivery methods like GCCM, so there is great variation in how this project delivery method is used.
-These inconsistencies can have a negative impact on public bodies, contractors, and design professionals.
+Without proper planning, these variations can have a negative impact on public bodies, contractors, and design professionals.